dottxt-ai/outlines/docs/cookbook/deploy-using-modal.md

 }"""
 ```

 To make the inference work on Modal we need to wrap the corresponding function in a `@app.function` decorator.
-We pass to this decorator the image and GPU on which we want this function to run (here an A100 with 80GB memory):
+We pass to this decorator the image and GPU on which we want this function to run.

-The @app.function decorator tells modal to create a function that can be called.
-The function will run in the container with the image specified above.

-We pick an A100 GPU with 80GB.
-Other valid GPUs can be found [here](https://modal.com/docs/reference/modal.gpu).
+Let's choose an A100 with 80GB memory.
+Valid GPUs can be found [here](https://modal.com/docs/reference/modal.gpu).

 ```python
 # Define a function that uses the image we chose, and specify the GPU